AgencyFit Readiness Assessment™

 Technology

-Whether the solution is being evaluated as fit, not simply as product appeal.
+Whether the proposed solution is being evaluated as operational fit, not product appeal.

 The proposed technology is being evaluated against actual agency conditions rather than general product reputation.